JoseRoca/WinFBX/docs/File Management/CFindFile Class.md

 Call this function to open a file search.

 ```
-UNCTION FindFile (BYREF wszFileSpec AS WSTRING) AS LONG_PTR
+FUNCTION FindFile (BYREF wszFileSpec AS WSTRING) AS LONG_PTR
 ```

 | Parameter  | Description |